-CERTIFICATION OF CHIEF EXECUTIVE OFFICER PURSUANT TO 18 U.S.C.
+CERTIFICATION OF CHIEF EXECUTIVE OFFICER AND CHIEF FINANCIAL OFFICER PURSUANT TO 18 U.S.C.
 SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002

-In connection with the Annual Report of SunPower Corporation (the "Company") on Form 10-K/A for the period ended January 1, 2023 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Peter Faricy certifies, pursuant to 18 U.S.C.
+In connection with the Annual Report of SunPower Corporation (the "Company") on Form 10-K for the period ended January 1, 2023 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), each of Peter Faricy and Guthrie Dundas certifies, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to the best of his knowledge and belief:

-Peter Faricy Dated: December 18, 2023 /s/ PETER FARICY (2) The information contained in the Report fairly presents, in all material r respects, the financial condition and results of operations of the Company.
-(1) The Report fully complies with the requirements of Section 13(a) or 15((d) of the Securities Exchange Act of 1934; and
+(1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and